leechgod/gbfprogress/early_crew_selection.md

 Guidance on GW will be given elsewhere, but for here you need to know that there are different tiers of crews - Unranked, C, B, and A. The tier A crews themselves can further be divided into slack, 1bil/slack, and competitive.
 Rewards vary depending on what tier you are in.
 GW progression is highly timegated and it is important to not waste one in a crew that does not get rewards.

+## Mindset

+This will be a temporary crew.
+Unless you are friends with someone who can vouch for you, you won't be getting into your permanent home yet.
+So be aware that you will eventually be leaving this crew.
+However, that doesn't mean you are losing friends - a respectable crew will understand that you have a different mindset than them and not be too upset that you are leaving for greater heights.

 ## Tier A

 Most of the rewards are obtained simply by being in tier A, so that should be your goal.